 Then it would be best if you learned what exactly they want.
 Your business idea is useless if it can’t solve people’s problems in the real world.
 Don’t try to force your ideas on to your customers.
 You must innovate according to your customer’s needs and not just for innovation’s sake.

 You take any business; if you don’t have a good team, your startup is bound to fail.

 A good startup team will always back you up when facing serious challenges.
 Even if you want to go solo, you will still need a few people around you to weather the storm with you.

 From marketing campaigns to emails to running inventory, you will always need a team of people with varied talents.
 In addition, you can focus on other important aspects of the business with a team.
 This will help you to scale up your business very quickly.

 Finding Investors for Funding

 As a young college student, you won’t be able to raise enough funds for the startup on your own.
-So it would be best if you had an investor who would invest capital in your business.
+So, it would be best to have an investor to invest capital in your business.

 Most of the time, investors are your family members and close friends.
 So you can approach your parents or other family members to invest in your business.
 However, you have to treat them as actual investors and not buddies.

 The second option is crowdfunding.
 You can launch your campaign on platforms like Kickstart, Patreon, or GoFundMe.
 But, again, your narrative has to be very powerful to attract donors.